dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`STAT_ANALYSIS_CONFIG_FILE` instead.

    STAT_ANALYSIS_CONFIG_FILE
-     Specify the absolute path for the configuration file used with the MET stat_analysis tool.
-It is recommended to set this to {PARM_BASE}/use_cases/plotting/met_config/STATAnalysisConfig.
+     Path to optional configuration file read by stat_analysis.
+     To utilize a configuration file, set this to {PARM_BASE}/parm/met_config/STATAnalysisConfig_wrapped.
+     If unset, no config file will be used.

      | *Used by:*  StatAnalysis